MGreif/go-brotli-cli/README.md

 # A small and simple brotli CLI tool

-A CLI tool to list, compress and decompress files using brotli.
+A simple CLI tool to compress and decompress files using brotli.
 This projects builds upon [Andybalholm's brotli library](https://github.com/andybalholm/brotli).